aws-samples/aws-iot-securetunneling-localproxy/.github/pull_request_template.md

 ### Motivation
-Can you give a brief description regarding the background of this change?
+- Please give a brief description for the background of this change.
+- Issue number:

 ### Modifications